yingweiwo

 Additional Infomation

-8-Methyl-IQX is a synthetic, pale orange to brown crystalline solid that is soluble in dimethylsulfoxide and methanol.
+According to the International Agency for Research on Cancer (IARC) of the World Health Organization, MeIQx (2-amino-3,8-dimethylimidazo[4,5-f]quinoxaline) is a possible carcinogen.
+MeIQx is an imidazo[4,5-f]quinoxaline compound with the structure 3H-imidazo[4,5-f]quinoxaline, substituted with methyl groups at positions 3 and 8 and an amino group at position 2.
+It is a mutagenic compound found in cooked beef, exhibiting mutagenic, carcinogenic, genotoxic, and Maillard reaction product properties.
+It is an imidazo[4,5-f]quinoxaline compound and also an aromatic amine.
+8-Methyl-IQX is a synthetic pale orange to brown crystalline solid, soluble in dimethyl sulfoxide and methanol.
 It is produced in small quantities for research purposes.
-2-Amino-3,8-dimethylimidazo[4,5-f]quinoxaline is formed naturally during the cooking of muscle-derived foods (meat and fish).
-Levels of this chemical produced in this manner are dependent on cooking temperature, cooking time and method of cooking (direct or indirect).
+2-Amino-3,8-dimethylimidazo[4,5-f]quinoxaline is naturally formed during the cooking of muscle-based foods (meat and fish).
+The amount of this chemical formed depends on the cooking temperature, cooking time, and cooking method (direct or indirect).
 It is one of the most abundant heterocyclic amines in a typical Western diet.
-2-Amino-3,8-dimethylimidazo[4,5-f]quinoxaline has also been detected in processed food flavorings, beer, wine, and cigarette smoke.
-It is reasonably anticipated to be a human carcinogen.
+2-Amino-3,8-dimethylimidazo[4,5-f]quinoxaline is also found in processed food flavorings, beer, wine, and cigarette smoke.
+It is likely a human carcinogen.
 (NCI05)

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.